-Disability: The code of practice outlines the "reasonable adjustment" duty of all settings and schools provided under current Disability Equality legislation- these alone do not constitute SEN. In keeping with the new code, behaviour is no longer described as SEN but as an underlying response to a need.
+Disability: The code of practice outlines the "reasonable adjustment" duty of all settings and schools provided under current Disability Equality legislation- these alone do not constitute SEN. Behaviour is no longer described as SEN but as an underlying response to a need.